Environmental Health & Safety

 Policy on Visitors to Laboratories or Shops

 Printable file is available with Adobe Acrobat Reader:

 - PERSONNEL AFFECTED

-Unsupervised volunteers and visitors can create a risk for injury and additional liability on the University.
-EH&S recommends that a responsible person be appointed by the Laboratory Director or shop supervisor to supervise all visitors or volunteers when they enter a laboratory/shop for a visit.
+Volunteers and visitors to University Laboratories or Shops who are not properly supervised can be at risk for injury, which may also expose the University to liability.
+Accordingly, EH&S recommends that a responsible person be appointed by the Laboratory Principal Ivestigator, Director or Shop Supervisor to supervise all visitors or volunteers when they enter a laboratory/shop for a visit.

 This policy applies to all academic, clinical, and service units involved in University of Rochester operations.